 We’ll explore some of the best brand awareness strategies you can invest in with some examples a little later.
 But, first…

 Let’s look at some reasons a brand awareness strategy is important.

 One of the benefits of a brand awareness strategy is that it piques the interest of potential customers, and they may search for you to learn more.
 For example, if you see a display ad for a dentist while you’re reading the local news online, you might not click the ad, but you may search for the dentist later that day.

 In the same way, brand awareness strategies can increase the chances that people will search for you after seeing your ad or brand.
-In fact, our data found that 27% of consumers conduct a search for a business after seeing their display ad.
+In fact, studies have shown that 27% of people conduct a search for a business after seeing their display ad.

 It helps your business stand out

 A strong brand awareness strategy can help your business stand out among the sea of competition.
 If a person is choosing between your product or service and a pretty comparable product or service from another company, they’re likely going to go with the business that they’re most familiar with–or aware of.

 You’ve probably heard that a person needs to see information about a business 7-10 times before taking an action.
 Without a brand awareness strategy, you’re hurting your chances that people will see your ad, your SEO result, or your social media post and actually take the next step to become a lead or a customer.